-Eutrophication is the result of excessive enrichment of water with nutrients which may cause an increase in the accelerated growth of algae in the water column and higher forms of plants living on the bottom of the sea.
-This may result in a range of undesirable disturbances in the marine ecosystem, including a shift in the composition of the flora and fauna which affects habitats and biodiversity, and the depletion of oxygen, causing death of fish and other species.
+Eutrophication is the result of excessive enrichment of water with nutrients, which may accelerate the growth of algae (phytoplankton) in the water column.
+This may result in a range of undesirable disturbances in the marine ecosystem, including a shift in the composition of the flora and fauna, which in turn affects habitats and biodiversity, depletion of oxygen, changes in water clarity, and behavioural changes or even death of fish and other species.

-Human activities resulting in anthropogenic nutrient enrichment encompass inputs from point sources (e.g. sewage plants or industry) and inputs from diffuse sources (e.g. agriculture, households not connected to sewerage, overflows, and atmospheric inputs).
+Human activities resulting in anthropogenic nutrient enrichment (nitrogen and phosphorus), encompass inputs from point sources (e.g. sewage plants or industry) and inputs from diffuse sources (e.g. agriculture, households not connected to sewerage, overflows, and atmospheric inputs).

-The OSPAR Eutrophication Strategy sets the objective to combat eutrophication in the OSPAR maritime area, in order to achieve and maintain a healthy marine environment where anthropogenic eutrophication does not occur.
-The Strategy builds on long-standing commitments from Contracting Parties under OSPAR measures to achieve a substantial reduction at source in inputs of phosphorus and nitrogen into areas where these inputs are likely to cause pollution.
-Progress in reducing nutrient inputs is regularly assessed by OSPAR based on national implementation reporting by Contracting Parties.
+The OSPAR Eutrophication Strategy sets the objective to combat eutrophication in the OSPAR maritime area, to achieve and maintain a healthy marine environment where anthropogenic eutrophication does not occur.
+The Strategy builds on long-standing commitments from Contracting Parties under OSPAR measures to achieve a substantial reduction at source in inputs of phosphorus and nitrogen into areas where these nutrients are likely to cause pollution.
 The eutrophication related work is implemented by OSPAR’s Hazardous Substances and Eutrophication Committee (HASEC).

 - atmospheric inputs (Comprehensive Atmospheric Monitoring Programme – CAMP)

 - riverine inputs and direct discharges (Comprehensive Study on Riverine Inputs and Directive Discharges – RID)